Fund managers turn gumshoe as forensic short-selling pays off

 And in tough markets, the rewards have been trumping the risks.

-Spanish Internet company Let’s Gowex (GOW.MC) threatened Gotham with legal action for spreading “absolutely false” rumors at the beginning of July - but the bet paid off two weeks later when Let’s Gowex filed for bankruptcy after admitting falsifying its accounts.

-Additional reporting by Blaise Robinson in Paris, Svea Herbst in Boston, Andrew Winterbottom and Nishant Kumar in London; Editing by Lionel Laurent and Will Waterman
+Spanish Internet company Let’s Gowex threatened Gotham with legal action for spreading “absolutely false” rumours at the beginning of July - but the bet paid off two weeks later when Let’s Gowex filed for bankruptcy after admitting falsifying its accounts.
+(Additional reporting by Blaise Robinson in Paris, Svea Herbst in Boston, Andrew Winterbottom and Nishant Kumar in London; Editing by Lionel Laurent and Will Waterman)